lexst64/image-classifier/README.md

 To evaluate performance of trained models, we were provided with evaluation server.
 It took the trained model and tested it on a unknown set of images.
 This particular model could reach best ~0.77 accuracy.

 The model architecture is a CNN derived from VGG16.
-VGG16 was choisen as a base architecture because it seemed a decent option for image classification tasks and also it was easier to implement in code.
 In particular, the derived architecture has different from VGG16 input size, slightly altered hyperparameters, more/less convolutional, max pooling layers.
+VGG16 was choisen as a base architecture because it seemed a decent option for image classification tasks.
+Also, it was easier to implement in code than ResNet or similar architectures.

-The training data was contributed by course participants, which then was cleaned by university staff.
+The training data was contributed by course participants, which was then cleaned by the university staff.